 The quick answer is yes but not all fabrics will behave the same!
 Natural fibres work the best with Powertex if you’re looking to create a solid sculpture or texture.
 The more synthetic fibres in the mix, the less the fabric will harden.
-Aim for at 70% nature fibres for the best results.
-Synthetic fabrics will remain pliable even when cured.
+Aim for at least 70% nature fibres for the best results.
+Synthetic fabrics will remain softer and more flexible even when cured.
 They will also be less weather resistant so keep that in mind if you’re creating something for outside.

 If you’re using Transparent Powertex with fabric it’s worth doing a test piece first as it might darken the colour of your fabric.

 Stick to natural materials to get the best from your Powertex as a fabric hardener, adhesive and paint.
 Fabrics and textiles such as muslin, cotton t-shirt or sheeting, hessian, stockinette and denim can all be used with unique textures.

 Consider using wood, mdf, chipboard, cork, metal, aluminium wire, string or threads, t-shirt yarn, cotton yarn, silk flowers, feathers, raffia, heavy card or paper, paper clay, glass, sand or stone (and there’s more I haven’t thought of)!